 1. We will investigate your complaint, examine the file and speak to members of staff concerned.

 1. If appropriate we will invite you to a meeting to discuss the matter and, we hope, resolve your complaint.
 A full response will be sent to you in writing.
 We should be in a position to do this within 25 working days of first receiving your complaint.
-However complaints may take up to eight weeks to deal with.
+However, complaints may take up to eight weeks to deal with.

-1. At this stage if you are still not satisfied please let Sally Cook know and she will arrange for Norman Hartnell the Managing Director to review the position.
 Alternatively we may ask our local Law Society to review your complaint.
 They will need to see the file.
 Please let us know if you have any objection to this.
 The Devon & Somerset Law Society offers a free independent conciliation scheme, details of which are available on their website at www.dasls.com

 1. We will write to you again within 15 working days of receiving your request for a review, setting out our final response to your complaint together with reasons.